Construct Validity | Definition, Types, & Examples

 Construct validity is about how well a test measures the concept it was designed to evaluate.
 It’s crucial to establishing the overall validity of a method.

 Assessing construct validity is especially important when you’re researching something that can’t be measured or observed directly, such as intelligence, self-confidence, or happiness.
-You need multiple observable or measurable indicators to measure those constructs.
+You need multiple observable or measurable indicators to measure those constructs or run the risk of introducing research bias into your work.

 What is a construct?